fourjuaneight/landing/src/posts/fonts-in-gatsby.md

 draft: false
 ---

-If you aren't sure about your font loading stragery on Gatsby, I wrote about a few differnt solutions over at Alligator.io.
-It covers 3 different ways to load and use custom fonts in Gatsby: [Typography.js](https://github.com/KyleAMathews/typography.js), [Typefaces.js](https://github.com/KyleAMathews/typefaces) and self-hosted font files.
+If you aren't sure about your font loading strategy on Gatsby, I wrote about 3 different ways to load and use custom fonts in Gatsby: [Typography.js](https://github.com/KyleAMathews/typography.js), [Typefaces.js](https://github.com/KyleAMathews/typefaces) and self-hosted font files.